delorenj/did-stuff/README.md

 ---

-Remember, in the grand scheme of things, we're all just sacks of unsanitary meat trying to make sense of a bunch of 1s and 0s.
-Might as well let the machines help us along the way.
+Remember, in the grand scheme of things, we're all be out of jobs in a few years.